 Read this website for a review of the recent retrospective of Graeme Murphy’s works by the Australian Ballet.
 Think about the issues involved in such retros, and follow the Comments with interest.
 This triggers memories of Murphy’s works for RNZBallet over the years (too few in my estimation).
 Thought-provoking.

 Read Joan Acocella’s insightful writings on dance in the New Yorker.
-Her recent pieces on Arthur Mitchell, Twyla Tharp, Alex Ratmansky give rich commentary on dance in America at its best.
+Her recent pieces on Arthur Mitchell, Twyla Tharp, Alexei Ratmansky give rich commentary on dance in America at its best.
 Acocella is for me the most lucid dance writer in the English language and I hang on her words.
 You can catch four articles per month in the New Yorker online, or inherit copies from your kind subscribing friends.